ShakingMap/ShakingBlog/README.md

 Note: by now, most of the settings are json objects or arrays of json objects.
 If you are not familiar with json, you should have a quick learning.

-Here is a list of what you can set:
+Here is a list of what you can set: todo

-- web.title - String
-- web.metas - array of html meta written as json object
-- web.links - array of html link written as json object, useful for adding styles without touching the source code
-- appbar.brand - {text, href}
-- appbar.links - array of {text, href}
-- footer.footer - {text, href, target}
-- indexPage.title - String
-- indexPage.carousel - array of {src, href, head, body}, all fields are String
-- indexPage.sectionA - array of {src, href}
-- indexPage.sectionB - array of {src, href}

 ### Manage Posts
 You can create, update, publish/unpublish, remove posts through `/blog/admin` page.